 The Partnership for 21st Century Learning (P21) was founded in 2002.
 The coalition was formed to bring the business community, education leaders, and policymakers together to position 21st century readiness at the center of K–12 education and to kick-start a national conversation on the importance of 21st century skills for all students.
 P21’s mission is to serve as a catalyst for 21st century learning, and to build collaborative partnerships among education, business, community and government leaders.
 ENA is a Gold sponsor and member of P21.
 ENA’s Vice President of Client Services, Lillian Kellogg, is a past chair and holds a seat on the executive board.
 ENA associates also participate in several P21 committees.

 The SHLB Coalition promotes government policies and programs to enable schools, libraries, health care providers, and other anchor institutions and their surrounding communities to obtain open, affordable, high-speed, broadband connections to the Internet.
 The SHLB Coalition is based in Washington, DC and has a diverse membership of commercial and non-commercial organizations that support their mission from across the United States.
 ENA is a founding member, sponsor, and active participant of SHLB.
-ENA’s Senior Vice President, Bob Collie, is a member of SHLB’s Board of Directors and serves as treasurer.
+ENA’s Bob Collie is a member of SHLB’s Board of Directors and serves as Vice Chairman.